brainsmoke/esp32leddriver/firmware/stm32/obegraensad/README.md

 `[ FF FF FF F0 ]` is an end of frame marker and allows the protocol to synchronize in the event of an uneven number of bytes being written to the serial port

+## Button

+The button on the side connects to ground when pressed, and is accessable via a pad on the bottom panel.
+I've connected it to GPIO2 of the ESP32 on my driver board.